fis/aoc/docs/2017-notes.md

 hex grid, which makes the formula for the distance quite elegant.
 See the ["Hexagonal Grids" page by Red Blob Games](https://www.redblobgames.com/grids/hexagons/) for a good explanation of how this works.

+## Day 15

+The solution here is the straight-forward brute-force one.
+It runs in approximately 0.35s on my test system: this is just on the boundary of being annoyingly long.
+But there doesn't seem to be an obvious speedup.

+For linear congruential generators with a power-of-two modulus, the low 16 bits are known to have a very short period.
+This would probably allow a much faster solution.
+But the generators here use a prime (2**31-1) as the divisor.